 10. Alfonso Cuaron

 Cuaron catapulted into one of the most respected directors after his Spanish film ‘Y Tu Mamá También’ got cinema-enthusiasts interested — and is still considered a classic.
 However, he truly arrived in Hollywood and that too in a big way when he directed the brilliant ‘Children of Men’.
-Finally, he received the well-deserved Oscar for the space-drama ‘Gravity’, which has now made him one of the biggest names to reckon with in Hollywood.
+He received Oscar for the space-drama ‘Gravity’, which made him one of the biggest names to reckon with in Hollywood.
+His latest film ‘Roma’ is now widely regarded as one of the greatest films of the decade.

 1. Y Tu Mamá También